Vixingo/Jolly/README.md

 1. Create a new Supabase project at [supabase.com](https://supabase.com)
 2. Get your project URL and anon key from the project settings
-3. Run the following SQL in your Supabase SQL editor:
+3. Run the database setup SQL in your Supabase SQL editor:

+**Option A: Complete Setup (Recommended)**
+Run the contents of `database-setup.sql` for a full setup with all RLS policies.

+**Option B: Simple Setup (If you encounter policy conflicts)** If you get policy conflicts, use `database-setup-simple.sql` instead.
+This creates a minimal working setup.

+**Note**: The simple setup creates basic policies first, then you add admin policies after creating your admin user.

 ```sql
 -- Create users table